Nissan Almera: U.S. Versa annual changes, 2012–2019

 The SL model, pushbutton start and Sandstone interior colour are discontinued.
 Only minor changes are made to the remaining S, S Plus and SV.
 The SV Special Edition package becomes the top-of-the-line.
-All now have adjustable front seat head restraints and variable-speed intermittent windshield wipers.
-In mid-model-year, the "2018.5" Versas – all models - added a 7" touchscreen stereo head unit and rear-view monitor as standard equipment.
+All trims became equipped with adjustable front seat head restraints and variable-speed intermittent windshield wipers.
+In mid-model-year, the "2018.5" Versas – all models - added a 7-inch touchscreen stereo head unit and rear-view monitor as standard equipment.
 The new system included streaming Bluetooth audio, Siri Eyes Free, and USB/Aux inputs on S and S Plus models.
 Through August 2018, U.S. Versa sales had reached 54,301, a 23.8% drop from 2017.